AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module6/ex2.md

 activity: develop
 exl-id: b86fd37a-8e66-4b7d-b5b8-0138fdcec61b
 ---
-# 6.2 Journey Optimizer: Create your email message
+# 6.2 Journey Optimizer - Create your email message

 In this exercise, you'll configure the journey that needs to be triggered when someone creates an account on the demo website.